trezor/trezor-firmware/core/embed/prodtest/README.md

 ```

 ### TOUCH
-The `TOUCH` command test the functionality of the display's touch screen.
+The `TOUCH` command tests the functionality of the display's touch screen.
 It draws a filled rectangle in one of the four display quadrants and waits for user interaction.

 The command requires two input parameters: